GONCALOUNI/Computer-Graphics/README.md

 # Speedrun Game - BeachRush

-Developed in Python using OpenGL, as part of the Computer Graphics course 23/24.
+Developed in Python using OpenGL, as part of the Computer Graphics subject 23/24.

 ## Original To-Do List (Completed):